 This reduces the chances of becoming prey for other predators.
 The Margin-winged stick insect (Ctenomorpha marginipennis) does mimicry so well that it resembles a piece of twig or a dried-up stalk.

-Adaptations of Animals In Polar Regions
+Animal Adaptations In Polar Regions

 The polar regions represent extreme weather conditions and inhospitable environments.
 Polar regions include the north and south poles, countries such as Sweden, Iceland, Norway.
 These regions are usually covered in snow almost the entire year.